begumozay/dsa210begum/Report.md

 ## 1. Introduction

-This report presents an in-depth analysis of personal Netflix viewing activity for the user **begüm**, covering the period from January 2019 through May 2025.
+This report presents an in-depth analysis of personal Netflix viewing activity for **begüm**, covering the period from January 2019 through May 2025.
 The objectives are:

 1. **Characterize temporal viewing patterns** at daily, weekly, and hourly resolutions.
 2. **Compare content types** (series vs. movies) and identify top titles.